View Search Results

 Provides information and licensing for persons interested in becoming a licensed Foster Care provider.
 There are two types of adult foster care: - A licensed residential setting that has established standards for licensing, administering and providing social services to functionally impaired adults in adult foster care homes so they receive an assessment of need for foster care and are offered community, health and social services that may be needed or requested. - A provider with a 245D-HCBS program license may provide these services in a variety of settings, including a person's own or family home, in the community, or in settings requiring an additional facility license.
 However, depending on the setting, there may be limits as to which 245D services can be provided.

-Provides the licensing for child foster care.
-Services include: - Information about licensing requirements and standards - Inspections and investigations on certifications for child foster care licensing - Foster care services for temporary or permanent placement - Orientation, licensing, and re-licensing of child foster care certification
+Provides the licensing for adult foster care homes and child foster care.
+Services include: - Information about licensing requirements and standards - Inspections and investigations on certifications for adult foster care and child foster care licensing - Orientation, licensing, re-licensing of adult foster care and child foster care certification - Foster care services for emergency, short-term, and long-term placement

 Provides general information and licensing for individuals interested in becoming a child foster care provider for children.
 Training and support are provided for foster care providers for temporary, short-term care, long-term care, and respite care.